-Feng shui of Paris
+Feng shui consultant in Paris

 Paris is home to artists, poets, philosophers and romantics – not to mention great architecture with good feng shui, cuisine and museums.
 50 million tourists come to Paris every year, making it the third most visit city in the world.
 I come to Paris as a feng shui consultant in search of the European or French form of feng shui.
 Paris is a birthplace of bikini, stethoscope and a pencil sharpener among other things – feng shui things.
 Arboreal Paris is famous for its 484 000 trees which boost the biophilia effect of this picturesque capital of France.
+With great feng shui layout and the Seine river boosting the water element of Paris, it’s no wonder that Paris is one of the topmost visited cities in the world.
+Let’s look at Paris from a feng shui perspective to gain a deeper understanding and appreciation of this amazing city – the city of more than romance.

 Travel in Paris